sanghapark/facial-keypoints-detection/README.md

 * score (RMSE): submission_20171122_0152.csv
   * public:  <strong>1.87261</strong>
   * private: <strong>1.64578</strong>

+My final score is 6th and 7th out of the 175 participating teams according to the public and private learderboards, respectively.
+<br><br>

 The additional data augmentation techniques improved the performance by <strong>14.5%</strong>.
 This shows that more and more data is good for performance improvement.
 <br>